ShuBOY622/UltimateFinanceApp/KOTAK_BANK_STATEMENT_GUIDE.md

 ## How to Use

 ### Step 1: Access Statement Upload
-1. Navigate to the "Statements" section in the Finance App
+1. Navigate to the "Statements" section in the Finora
 2. Click on "Upload Statement" or drag & drop your file

 ### Step 2: Select Statement Type